-- the groves of academia are still sanctuary for a few brave voices who speak out against the careless transfer by governments of hundreds of billions of dollars to corporate interests ......Noam Chomsky and David Harvey prominent examples. - Henry Mintzberg, one of the great management gurus, has in the last decade broken ranks and now writes about the need for a profound "rebalancing" of the power structure Rebalancing Society radical renewal beyond left, right and centre - conomists who challenge the conventional wisdom of that discipline are now able to use the Real-World Economics blog.
+- the groves of academia are still sanctuary for a few brave voices who speak out against the careless transfer by governments of hundreds of billions of dollars to corporate interestsNoam Chomsky and David Harvey prominent examples. - Henry Mintzberg, one of the great management gurus, has in the last decade broken ranks and now writes about the need for a profound "rebalancing" of the power structure -Rebalancing Society - radical renewal beyond left, right and centre

-• Daniel Dorling is a geographer who focuses on inequalities eg his powerful Injustice - why social inequality persists.
+- conomists who challenge the conventional wisdom of that discipline are now able to use the Real-World Economics blog. - Daniel Dorling is a geographer who focuses on inequalities eg his powerful Injustice why social inequality persists.

-6. Think Tanks play safe - and....think
+6. Think Tanks play safe - if not downright propogandists

-- Most Think-Tanks play it safe (for funding reasons) although there are honourable exceptions.
-Such as - - Susan George, a European activist and writer, who operates from the Trans National Institute and, amongst her many books, has produced two marvellous satires Lugano I and Lugano II - David Korton's books and Yes Magazine keep up a steady critique. - Joseph Stiglitz, once part of the World Bank elite, writes scathingly about economic conventional wisdom
+- Most Think-Tanks play it safe (for funding reasons) - although there are honourable exceptions.
+Such as Susan George, a European activist and writer, who operates from the Trans National Institute and, amongst her many books, has produced two marvellous satires - Lugano I and Lugano II